jermbo/BackToBasics/JavaScript/README.md

 In each section you will be introduced to a topic, provided a definitions, examples, and end with some exercise.

 The exercises are intended to reinforce what was just learned.
 Please refer to the slides of that section for reference.
-We will be walking around to offer assitance if needed.
+We will be walking around to offer assistance if needed.

+All the code and topics covered will be for native browser implementation.
+No build tools will be required nor will any server code be created.

 ## Language Fundamentals